Welcome to District 1

 Supervisor Martin serves on the County Supervisors Association Legislative Policy Committee, the Board of the Coalition of Arizona/New Mexico Counties, the Tonto Natural Resource Conservation District, the US Forest Service Collaboration Cadre, and on the Steering Committee and Collaborative Stakeholder Group for the Four Forest Restoration Initiative.

-She is serving her third term as District One Supervisor for Gila County and is currently Vice-Chairman for the Board of Supervisors.
+She is serving her fourth term as District One Supervisor for Gila County and is currently Chairman for the Board of Supervisors.

 Supervisor Martin's recent article published in the National Association of Counties July 14, 2014 Newsletter, "Improve Management of Public Lands, Mitigate Climate Change."